Tmeister/idea-factory/readme.txt

 Idea Factory was born out of necessity, and the frustration of the lack of plugins that did exactly what I wanted it to do.
 This plugin allows users to submit new ideas from the front-end, and vote on them.
 Currently it allows a user to vote once per idea, then locks them out.
 It's also currently limited to logged in users, for now.

 * AJAX powered front-end submission and voting
-* Limited to logged in users for now
+* Works for both logged in and logged out users
 * 1 vote allowed per user per idea
 * Emails the admin of a new submission
 * Automatic setup or use anywhere with a shortcode
 * Optionally set a threshold where each idea will be given a status based on total votes and emails the admin
+* Automatic status grading
 * Extensible with hooks and actions on events
 * More ideas loaded with AJAX on front-end
 * Mobile friendly